Ohio Guaranteed Transfer Credit

 10. What are ITAGS? or "Ohio Industry Recognized Credentials"?

 ITAGs are a statewide transfer initiative that guarantees the award of college-level credit to students earning agreed upon industry-recognized credentials.
 The award of credit is based upon the knowledge, skills, and competencies gained through credential attainment regardless of where the learning to prepare for the credential took place.
 In some instances, ITAGs will overlap with other transfer initiatives.
 This will expand access to other statewide transfer agreements (CTAGs, MTAGs, and TAGs) but not replace them.
-If you think that you may have completed a credential that is eligible for credit through ITAGs, reach out to your advisor and find the information you need about obtaining credits via the official ITAG information page here: https://transfercredit.ohio.gov/students/types-of-student/career-technical
+If you think that you may have completed a credential that is eligible for credit through ITAGs, contact your advisor and provide the information about your credential.
+They can submit a request for an Evaluation of License or Certification with the official documentation you provided.
+You can also find more information via the official ITAG information page here: https://transfercredit.ohio.gov/students/types-of-student/career-technical